NituY/Mark-Attendance/README.md

 # Mark-Attendance 📱
-Mark Attendance is an application that includes a camera to capture the image of attendance.
+Mark Attendance is an application that includes a login page and a camera to capture the image of attendance.

 ## 📱 Technologies / Tools used for building this app includes:
 - Android Studio